 Troy E. Wilson, Ph.D., J.D. has served as our President and Chief Executive Officer and as the chairman of our Board of Directors since the Merger in March 2015.
 Dr. Wilson co-founded Prior Kura in August 2014 and served as the President and Chief Executive Officer of Prior Kura, as well as a member of Prior Kura's Board of Directors, from August 2014 until the Upstream Merger in March 2015.
-Dr. Wilson has served as President and Chief Executive Officer of Wellspring Biosciences LLC, a private biopharmaceutical company, and its parent company Araxes Pharma LLC since July 2012 and as President and Chief Executive Officer of Avidity NanoMedicines LLC, a private biopharmaceutical company, since November 2012.
-Dr. Wilson served as the President and Chief Executive Officer and a member of the Board of Directors of Intellikine, Inc., a private biopharmaceutical company, from April 2007 to January 2012 and from August 2007 to January 2012, respectively, until its acquisition by Takeda Pharmaceutical Company Limited.
-He has also been a member of the Board of Directors of Puma Biotechnology, Inc., a public biopharmaceutical company, since October 2013, a member of the Board of Directors of Zosano Pharma, Inc., a public biopharmaceutical company, since June 2014, and a member of the board of managers of Araxes Pharma LLC, a private biopharmaceutical company, since May 2012, a member of the board of managers of Avidity NanoMedicines LLC since November 2012 and a member of the board of managers of Wellspring Biosciences LLC since May 2012.
+Dr. Wilson has served as President and Chief Executive Officer of Audity 2012 and as President and Chief Executive Officer of Avidity NanoMedicines LLC, a private biopharmaceutical company, and its parent company Araxes Pharma LLC since July 2012 and as President and Chief Executive Officer and a member of the Board of Directors of Intellikine, Inc., a private biopharmaceutical company, from April 2007 to January 2012 and from August 2007 to January 2012, respectively, until its acquisition by Takeda Pharmaceutical Company Limited.
+He has also been a member of the Board of Directors of Puma Biotechnology, Inc., a public biopharmaceutical company, since October 2013, a member of the Board of Directors of Zosano Pharma, Inc., a public biopharmaceutical company, since October 2013, a member of the Board of Directors of the board of managers of Araxes Pharma LLC, a private biopharmaceutical company, since October 2013, a member of the Board of Directors of Zosano Pharma, Inc., a public biopharmaceutical company, since May 2012, a member of the board of managers of Avidity NanoMedicines LLC, a private biopharmaceutical company, since May 2012, a member of the board of managers of Avidity NanoMedicines LLC, a private biopharmaceutical company, Since November 2012 and a member of the board of managers of Wellspring Biosciences LLC since May 2012.
 He holds a J.D. from New York University and graduated with a Ph.D. in bioorganic chemistry and a B.A. in biophysics from the University of California, Berkeley.